 The main advantage of a money market fund is a good interest rate with the highest liquidity.
 The main disadvantage is that it is not insured by the FDIC, and it is possible to lose value.
 In essence, it's like a low risk stock that is immediately liquid.
 Some even offer limited check-writing privileges.

-These alternatives offer a variety of security and accessibility while generally providing a significantly better return than a checking or savings account – or your couch cushions.
+These alternatives offer a variety of security and accessibility options while generally providing a significantly better return than a checking or savings account – or your couch cushions.